chinamike65/hugo-tuolesi/content/book4/book4en.md

 The root of Mahayana is Bodhicitta.

-Once you get bodhicitta, you will enter the door of the Mahayana.
-Therefore, the first thing you need to talk about is bodhicitta.
+Once you have bodhicitta, you will enter the door of the Mahayana.
+Therefore, the first thing we need to talk about is bodhicitta.

 143

-The first section of Bodhicitta is Bodhisattva.
+### Section 1 -  Bodhicitta

 Bodhisattva is Bodhisattva.
 The abbreviation, "Bodhisattva" is the literal translation of Sanskrit.
 Bodhi means that you have fully realized emptiness and fundamentally cut off afflictions and obstacles. , intellectual disability;

-Satan means bravery, which means bravely saving sentient beings.
+Sattva means bravery, which means bravely saving sentient beings.

 Bodhicitta is divided into vow bodhicitta and action bodhichitta.

 In order to save all sentient beings, making a vow to attain great Bodhi is called vow Bodhicitta;

-On the basis of making a vow, practice the six degrees of ten thousand deeds to realize this vow, which is called Bodhisattva, the mind.
+On the basis of making a vow, practice the six degrees of ten thousand deeds to realize this vow, which is called Bodhisattva mind.

 Bodhicitta is further divided into twenty-two levels.

 The lowest level is called "earth bodhicitta".
 We see that the earth sometimes changes, and the earth and bodhicitta are also the same, sometimes regressing;

 The second level of bodhicitta is called "Golden Bodhicitta".
 We know that the nature of gold is very stable.
 No matter how it is burned or cut with a knife, the essence of gold will not change. will go back.